Skip to content

 Bust \(\$0 - \$10 = -\$10\) \(-100\%\)

-The leveraged portfolio earns 110% in the boom but loses 100% (the entire initial investment) in the bust.
-For comparison, the risk-free bond returns exactly 5% in every state.
+Leverage earns 110% in the boom but loses the entire initial investment in the bust; the bond returns exactly 5% in every state.

 Redundant Assets

 An asset is redundant if its payoff vector can be replicated by a portfolio of the other assets.
-Formally, asset \(j\) is redundant if the \(j\)-th column of \(\mathbf{D}\) lies in the span of the remaining columns.
+Formally, asset \(j\) is redundant if row \(j\) of \(\mathbf{X}\) lies in the span of the remaining rows.
 Removing a redundant asset does not change the attainable set.

 Proposition: Redundant Assets and the Attainable Set

 Proof.
-Since the removed column lies in the span of the remaining columns, any linear combination involving it can be rewritten using the remaining columns alone.
-Therefore the image is unchanged. \(\square\)
+Since the removed row lies in the span of the remaining rows, any portfolio combination involving the redundant asset can be replaced by an equivalent combination of the others, leaving the image unchanged. \(\square\)

-This result implies that what matters for the richness of the market is not the total number of assets but the number of linearly independent payoff vectors.
-A market with 100 assets whose payoff vectors span only a 3-dimensional subspace of \(\mathbb{R}^K\) is no more complete than a market with just 3 well-chosen assets.
+What matters for the richness of the market is therefore not the total number of assets but the number of linearly independent payoff vectors.
+A market with 100 assets spanning only a 3-dimensional subspace of \(\mathbb{R}^S\) is no more complete than a market with 3 well-chosen assets.

 Summary